facebook/zstd/programs/zstd.1.md

 * `-f`, `--force`:
     disable input and output checks.
 Allows overwriting existing files, input from console, output to stdout, operating on links, block devices, etc.
+    During decompression and when the output destination is stdout, pass-through unrecognized formats as-is.
 * `-c`, `--stdout`:
     write to standard output (even if it is the console); keep original files unchanged.
 * `--[no-]sparse`: